sethjeroutek/ECE-469-569-Final-Project/README.md

 # Build
 #### MATLAB folder
 'conv.m' must be run inside of MATLAB.
+This converts our sound files into csv files.
+Sound files that are stereo are converted from stereo to mono prior to conversion based on the input.

     Usage: conv.m("<input>, <output>", <tomono [0,1]>)